 - Metal combs give the finishing touch to extra-long coats.

 Begin your grooming session by using the slicker or pin brush to remove dead hair, debris, and tangles (you might need both tools if you have a longhaired breed or if your shorthaired pet spent the afternoon playing in the dirt).
 For tough snarls, hold the tangle at the root and gently brush it out to avoid painful pulling.
 Smooth the coat with a bristle brush or comb.
 Give your dog a break every few minutes to keep it tolerable.

 Rinse twice to ensure the suds are out.
 Wash his head last.
 Dogs love a good toweling off.
-If he's patient, try using a blow dryer.
+If he's patient, try using a blow dryer on low heat.